All Rights Are Individual

 Rights are ethical principles, and they are also politico-economic principles.

-As such rights delineate human freedom in large groups.
+Rights as such delineate human freedom in large groups.

-This latter thing is emphasized because rights would not need to be discovered if you lived alone, or even if you lived in a small and insular society.
+This latter word is emphasized because rights wouldn’t need to be discovered if you lived alone, or even if you lived in a small and insular society.

 Rights are discoveries, not inventions.

-One proof of this is indeed found in the fact that the only alternative to acting by right is acting by permission.
+One proof of this is found in the overwhelming fact that the only alternative to acting by right is acting by permission.
+The question then becomes:

 Whose permission?
 And who gives permission to those whose permission the rest of us are acting under?
 And who gives permission to the people above them and so on?

-Answering those questions is where you’ll begin to see with gin-like, vodka-like, water-like clarity the true and fundamental nature of rights: a right is by definition any act or action that can be exercised without another’s permission.
+Answering that is where you’ll begin to see with gin-like clarity the true and fundamental nature of rights: it is by definition any act or action that can be exercised without another’s permission.

 Nobody.